Here's how Tom Brady looks in Intel's 360-degree replay tech

 That's if Brady's heavily favored New England Patriots can make it all the way to Super Bowl LI in Houston on Feb.
 5. The team must first beat the upset-minded Houston Texans in an AFC divisional playoff game on Saturday.

-The 360 replays, which are used in NBA and Major League Baseball games, could be the star of the Super Bowl.
-The replay feature comes as the NFL is trying to boost ratings after last year's big game played in the heart of tech-rich Silicon Valley, attracted 112 million viewers, a reported 2 percent dip from the previous two years.
+The 360 replays, which are already used in National Basketball Association and Major League Baseball games, could be the star of the Super Bowl.
+The replay feature comes as the NFL is trying to boost ratings after last year's big game in the heart of tech-rich Silicon Valley, attracted 112 million viewers, a reported 2 percent dip from the previous two years.
 Overall, NFL TV ratings are down this season as many fans are turning to streaming games online or simply just watching highlights.

-To bring "Be the Player" to life, Intel has installed 38 separate 5K resolution cameras around a perimeter inside Houston's NRG Stadium, creating "a volumetric capture," Hopper said.
+To bring "Be the Player" to life, Intel has installed 38 separate 5K resolution cameras inside Houston's NRG Stadium, creating a "volumetric capture," Hopper said.
 The cameras will be connected by five miles of fiber optic cables to a control room where a half-dozen Intel producers will be working with Fox Sports, which is airing the game, to sort out which replays to show.

 "The magic will start in the control room that will then take fans right onto the field and inside the players' head," said James Carwana, general manager of Intel's Sports Group.

-Only the biggest plays, about 20, will get the key 360-degree treatment, Carwana added.
+Only the biggest plays, expected to be around 20, will get the 360-degree treatment, Carwana added.
 With each replay using about 1 terabyte of data, it could take up to two minutes to get the replays ready for broadcast.

-But after testing the technology across 15 stadiums during the NFL regular season, Carwana said it will be worth it.
+But after testing the technology across 15 stadiums during the NFL regular season, Carwana said he knows it will be worth it.